Consensys/mythril/README.md

 $ myth analyze -a <contract-address>
 ```

 Specify the maximum number of transaction to explore with `-t <number>`.
 You can also set a timeout with `--execution timeout <seconds>`.
-Example ([source code](https://gist.github.com/b-mueller/b7c852f5ccaee91da04a789bd1c5ee4b)):
+Example ([source code](https://gist.github.com/b-mueller/2b251297ce88aa7628680f50f177a81a#file-killbilly-sol)):

 ```
-$ myth analyze killbilly.sol -t3 --execution-timeout 60
 ==== Unprotected Selfdestruct ====
 SWC ID: 106
 Severity: High
 Contract: KillBilly
 Function name: commencekilling()
-PC address: 534
+PC address: 354
-Estimated Gas Usage: 596 - 1021
+Estimated Gas Usage: 574 - 999
 The contract can be killed by anyone.
 Anyone can kill this contract and withdraw its balance to an arbitrary address.
 --------------------